CronDog

 3. Save & Test task

 You might be wondering, what if Glassdoor page and its HTML elements changed, and makes the CSS selector invalid?
 That's a good point!
 We can set up a null checking notification so we are notified when things changed.
-Let us add a new notification, using the same CSS Selector, but with is null comparator: null-checking
+Let us add a new notification, using the same CSS Selector, but with is null comparator: Click Save to complete the notification setup.
+Now we are more confident that our Glassdoor score monitor will be working properly.
+Congratulations!
+You've successfully created a Glassdoor company score monitor!

 • 1.
-Setup HTTP request
+Set up HTTP request

 • 2.
-Setup notification
+Set up notification

 • 3.
 Save & Test task

-Copyright © 2024 iHook, Inc.
+Copyright © 2026 CronDog, Inc.